FlowFuse/website/src/blog/2024/09/managing-node-red-instances-in-centralize-platfrom.md

 To tackle these challenges, it is important to find a platform that handles all this complex configuration, deployment, and management while providing a visual interface for maintaining and updating your instances as needed.

-## How Centralized Management Solves These Challenges

-Centralizing your Node-RED management makes everything easier and helps save money, time, and effort.
-With one platform, you can handle all the tasks like setting up, changing, and watching over your instances from one place.
-This keeps everything simple and helps your team work better together.

-When you need to make changes, you can do it quickly for all your instances simultaneously, without worrying about things getting mixed up.
-You can also see how everything works and get alerts if there’s a problem so you can fix it quickly.
-This saves time and keeps things running smoothly.

-As you grow, managing more instances without spending too much time or money is easy.
-Having all the security settings in one place ensures everything is safe, and your team won’t waste time fixing mistakes.
-Everyone can see the same information, so there’s no confusion.

-In short, using a centralized platform makes managing many Node-RED instances easier, saves time, reduces costs, and helps your team avoid mistakes.

 ## FlowFuse: Centralize Your Node-RED Management

 ![Centralized Node-RED Management](./images/instances.png)